gavinelliott/blog/src/content/blog/how-to-move-into-a-more-senior-role.md

 ---
 title: 'How to move into a more Senior Role'
-description: 'Tips and insights on progressing into senior and leadership positions'
+description: 'Practical advice for progressing into senior design positions.'
 pubDate: '2014-11-18'
 ---